 The Picture Frame: Story of a Fiasco

 Sometimes a simple project can turn into a complete fiasco.
 The project?
 To frame a flag.
-My dad had acquired a yellow “Don’t Tread on Me” flag, and he wanted to put it in the conference room of his law office.
-It was a standard 3′ x 5′ flag and there were no frame is big enough to hold it.
-So we decide to make our own.
+My dad had acquired a yellow “Don’t Tread on Me” flag, which he wanted to put in the conference room of his law office.
+It was a standard 3×5′ flag, and there were no frames big enough to hold it.
+So we decided to make our own.

 The first part of the project was easy enough.
-We went down to Menard’s and picked out some nice oak two-by fours.
+We went down to the home center and picked out some nice oak two-by-fours.
 Since we didn’t have any woodworking tools, we got them to cut it right there at the store.
-With four pieces of cut wood, a couple of L-brackets and some wood stain, we had a basic frame, four foot by 6 foot.
+With four pieces of cut wood, a couple of L-brackets and some wood stain, we had a basic frame, four foot by six foot.
 Then we assembled a plywood backing, some green felt, and the flag itself.
 Voilà!

 Or not.
 The frame was almost done, but it needed a certain something else.
 More specifically, it needed some glass.
 We decided to go with Plexiglas, since it was lighter and cheaper.
-Back to Menard’s.
+Back to the store.
 Just as with the two-by-fours and the plywood, we asked them to cut it for us.
 They couldn’t cut Plexiglas at the store, but no worries.
 The clerk told us that all we needed was a box cutter and a yardstick.
 All we had to do was score a straight line through the Plexiglas, then break off the excess.
-Easy as pie.
-(Making pie.)
+Easy-peasy.
 We bought the Plexiglas and took it out to the car.

 “You’re going to have to hold it down,” said my dad.

 The trip took all of four minutes, but it felt more like forty.
-Still I made it back to the office windblown and shaken, but otherwise okay.
-We hauled the Plexiglas out of the trunk and eased it up the narrow stairs of the former Victorian mansion.
+Still, I made it back to the office in one piece, as did the Plexiglas.
+We pulled it out of the trunk and eased it up the narrow stairs of the former Victorian mansion.
 Upstairs in the conference room, we laid the Plexiglas out on the carpet and started taking measurements.
 We measured twice and cut carefully.
 Then, once we had a good score all the way down the panel, we bent it carefully and…

 It cracked right down the middle, a big spidery crack working on its way all through the Plexiglas.
 Except for the scored part, the one spot we wanted to crack.
 There was a lot of yelling and cursing as we assessed the damage.
 The panel was totaled.
 It broke so unevenly there was nothing left of it to salvage.
 It was garbage.